 3) The amount of RAM Apple advertises (4GB) is not actually entirely usable - only 3.75GB is.
 So you lose 256Mb of RAM for the dual GPU.

-Compelling alternative to PC4
+Compelling alternative to PC

 After installing a Trend Micro update and bricking my PC (which I was later able to remedy after 8+ hours of system restores and firewall modifications), I had enough and decided I was done with Microsoft.
 I have been using the Macbook Pro 15 for a little under a week, and so far, I'm pleased that I made the switch.
 Obviously, there's a pretty steep premium on Macbook Pros, so I'll try to cover the items that make it worth the extra coin, as well as some annoyances I've encountered as a first time Mac user.